 Efforts to avoid and identify duplicate responses entail a multi-step approach.
 Potential respondents access the web survey with a personalized secure access code provided in mailed materials.
 Once eligibility is confirmed, the respondent creates a personal password (PIN) to facilitate their ability to suspend the survey and return later.
 Respondents are also provided the opportunity to set responses to security questions to facilitate PIN recall.
-Upon creation of the PIN and security questions, the survey moves into the substantive questions.
+Upon creation of the PIN and security questions, the survey moves into substantive questions.
 To re-enter the web survey both the secure access code and PIN are required.
-The majority of adult interviews from the web survey (78%) are finished within a single visit, with 22% being completed in two or more visits.
+Most adult interviews completed from the web survey (78%) are finished in a single visit, while 22 percent completed in two or more visits.

-CHIS web survey deployed a service (RelevantID[®]) that identifies the exact device taking the survey in order to detect duplicates.
+The CHIS web survey deployed a service (RelevantID[®]) that identifies the exact device accessing the survey to detect duplicates.
 RelevantID[®] flags cases which access the survey multiple times from the same device.
-Since CHIS respondents may suspend the survey and return at a later time on either web or CATI, examination was limited to cases who completed the survey within a single online visit.
+Since CHIS respondents may suspend the survey and return later on either web or CATI, examination was limited to cases who completed the survey within a single online visit.
 One percent of these single visit web cases were flagged as potential duplicates.
 When individual domains were reviewed from these duplicates, the majority were identified as businesses, organizations, or government entities.
 No cases were removed as duplicates.

 To identify potential fraud, RelevantID[®] records a host of device and browser characteristics (see Appendix B for details).
 These measures include the geo-location of the respondent computer, if the respondent computer is communicating via an open proxy, or whether the computer is identified as a bot.
 Less than one percent of cases were identified as potentially fraudulent, defined as having a composite fraud score of 75 or greater.
-Each of these potentially fraudulent cases were flagged due to using an open or anonymous proxy (including VPNs).
+Each of these potentially fraudulent cases were flagged due to using an open or anonymous proxy or VPN.
 No cases were removed from the final data due to potential fraud.